episerver/episerver-divvy/README.md

 ﻿# Episerver Divvy Integration

 This add-on allows a Divvy account to interact with an Episerver instance.
-When editrs Create content in the Divvy account, corresponding content objects will be created in the Episerver instance.
+When editors create content in their Divvy account, corresponding content objects will be created in the Episerver instance.
 When previewing content, Divvy will retrieve preview HTML directly from Episerver, and provide a way to enter Episerver's Edit Mode directly from Divvy.

 ## Installation